Luigi Manini: Career

 Other projects Manini participated in include the Torre de São Sebastião, a palace that currently houses the Condes de Castro Guimarães Library Museum in Cascais.
-Manini also contributed to more minor projects of art, including the decorations made at the Garcia de Resende Theater (in Évora), the Sá de Miranda Theater (in Viana do Castelo) and the D. Maria Pia Theater, Municipal Theater Baltazar Dias.
+Manini also contributed to more minor projects of art, including the decorations made at the Garcia de Resende Theater (in Évora), the Teatro Sá de Miranda (in Viana do Castelo) and the D. Maria Pia Theater, Municipal Theater Baltazar Dias.
 In 1913, Manini returned to Italy with his fortunes made in Portugal, where he lived until his death in Brescia at the age of 88 on June 29, 1936.
 He was buried in Cremona, in the family chapel.
 The Cremona library still holds many of his drawings today.

 Manini's other work in Portugal includes the sets for the operas Aida, Il Guarany, Lohengrin, Mephistoles, and Otello, Teatro de Funchal the Winter Garden at the Teatro de São João.

 Personal life

 His wife, Teresa, was sister of the painter Angelo Bacchetta, and their daughter Ebe married Bacchetta's son, Azelio.